 Entering his redshirt senior year in 2015, Braxton announced he was transitioning from the quarterback position to wide reciever.
 He finished his first season at wide receiver with 26 receptions for 341 yards, 3 receiving touchdowns, 260 rushing yards, and one rushing touchdown.

 Braxton was drafted by the Houston Texans with the 85th overall pick in the 3rd round of the 2016 NFL Draft.
 He finished his rookie season with 15 receptions for 99 yards and a touchdown (first in Mexico City, Mexico) in ten games and six starts.
-He currently plays wide receiver for the Philadelphia Eagles.
+He played for the Philadelphia Eagles then Cleveland Browns at the end of 2019.